Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Generic semisimplicity

 If $i>k$, then $1_k\Delta(\OV{\lambda})$ is zero as there is no colored $(k,i)$-partition diagram in $\cPar^{\flat}$ and only elements of $\CC[G(r,i)]$ (as a subalgebra of $\cPar^{\sharp}$) can possibly act nonzero on $S(\OV{\lambda})$.

 If $0\leq i\leq k$, then there is a natural bijection between the elements of $\LL_{k,i}$ and colored $(k,i)$-partition diagram in $\cPar^{\flat}$.
 Tensoring with $S({\OV{\lambda}})$, gives rise to an isomorphism as in the formulation. \end{proof} {\bf Cellularity.} Partition algebras are cellular over any field.
-It is proved by many authors~\cite{Xi}, \cite{DW}, and in each proof the key observation is that the group algebra of the symmetric group over the underlying field $\FF$.
+It was proved by many authors, for example, \cite{Xi}, \cite{DW}, and in each proof the key observation is that the group algebra of the symmetric group over the underlying field $\FF$.
+In~\cite{Wilcox}, the latter observation was made formal in terms maximal subgroups of twisted semigroup algebras and a criterion for proving cellularity of a twisted semigroup algebras was also given.
 Now the group algebra of complex reflection groups of type $G(r,n)$ over $\FF$ is cellular~\cite[Theorem~5.5]{GL}.
 We can observe that $\cPar_k(\textbf{x})$ is cellular over $\FF$ by several methods.
 For example, one may apply techniques from \cite[Remark~3.4]{DW} to construct an explicit cellular basis where the cell modules are given by $W(\OV{\lambda})$ constructed in \eqref{al:weyl}.
-Another way, one may realize $\cPar_k(\textbf{x})$ as semigroup algebra of a twisted semigroup such that group algebras of whose maximal subgroups are cellular and they apply techniques given in~\cite{Wilcox}. \begin{proposition} Let $k\in\ZZ_{\geq 0}$.
+Another way, one may realize $\cPar_k(\textbf{x})$ as a twisted semigroup algebra whose maximal subgroups are cellular and they apply techniques given in~\cite{Wilcox}. \begin{proposition} Let $k\in\ZZ_{\geq 0}$.
 Assume that $x_i\neq 0$ for some $i$.
 Then $\cPar_k(\mathrm{\mathbf{x}})$ is semisimple if and only if $W(\OV{\lambda})$ is simple, for all $\OV{\lambda}\in\mathcal{P}_{r,i}$ and for all $i=0,1,\ldots,k$. \end{proposition} \begin{proof} The condition on parameters ensure that the canonical form on each of $W(\OV{\lambda})$ is nonzero.
 Also, it follows from the previous discussion that $\cPar_k(\textbf{x})$ is cellular.
 Hence the algebra $\cPar_k(\textbf{x})$ being semisimple is equivalent to each $W(\OV{\lambda})$ being simple. \end{proof} After Proposition~\ref{thm:alg}, we need to prove that all modules $W({\OV{\lambda}})$ are generically simple.
 Now we discuss a basis for $W(\OV{\lambda})$ that will be useful for this result.
 Let $S(k,i)$ be the subset of $\LL_{k,i}$ consisting of all $(k,k)$-colored partition diagrams having the property that the diagram supported at the vertices outside $(i+1)',\dots,k'$ forms a normally ordered upward $(k,i)$-colored partition diagram, see below. \begin{example} The following diagram belong to $S(7,3)$: